 Hunt's mother, Susan Selke, a former Texas school teacher projecting classroom calm, explained four of her son's close friends, including a bunkmate, were killed during his service.
 Selke believes Hunt suffered from extreme survivor's guilt.

 "In my mind he is a casualty of war," she said.
 "But he died here instead of over there.
 He died as a result of his war experience.
 There is no doubt in my mind."

 But Hunt's death will not be counted by the Pentagon as an official military suicide, since he left the Marines in 2009.

-At the LMU church, two U.S. Air Force ROTC cadets, toy solider-stiff in their controlled reverent movements, unfolded an American flag, displayed the banner and refolded it into triangles.
-They presented two three-cornered flags to Hunt's parents.
+At the LMU church, two Marines, toy solider-stiff in their controlled reverent movements, unfolded an American flag, displayed the banner, and refolded it into triangles.
+The Marines presented two three-cornered flags to Hunt's parents.